microsoft/AdaptiveCards/source/nodejs/adaptivecards-site/README.md

 # About the AdaptiveCards website

 The https://adaptivecards.io site is entirely static-generated HTML using NodeJS and Hexo.
 It uses other files in the repo to help build out the site, like the JSON-schema file, and sample card payloads.
+[Hexo](https://hexo.io/) is the static-site-generator used to build the site.

 * **[Schema Explorer](https://adaptivecards.io/explorer)** is built by generating markdown and then generating HTML based on the [JSON-Schama file](../../../schemas/adaptive-card.json).
 The **Example** cards are found by naming convention:
   * The default example is: `../../../samples/v1.*/Elements/<ElementName>.json` (e.g., `v1.0/Elements/TextBlock.json`)